Jeremiah Goodman: Murals

-Room Portraits
+Room portraits

 Often the rooms were sketched on the spot.
 If time and space permitted they would be painted there as well.
 Otherwise, he would return to his studio to execute the final, working from photographs and from memory.

 Introductions to numerous people in the U.S. theatre and film worlds opened doors for Jeremiah.
 Many commissioned him paint portraits of their residences, notably, stage, screen and TV producer Daniel Melnick, actresses Greta Garbo and Mary Martin, costume designers Edith Head, Gilbert Adrian and Tony Duquette.

-Aside from Gielgud's, over the decades Jeremiah painted European interior spaces of photographer/set designer Cecil Beaton, designer David Nightingale Hicks, Wallis, Duchess of Windsor (U.K.); artist Pablo Picasso, Baron Philippe de Rothschild, Carlos de Beistegui (France); jewelry designer Elsa Perretti (Spain); fashion designer Elsa Schiaparelli (Italy).
+Aside from Gielgud's, over the decades Jeremiah painted European interior spaces of photographer/set designer Cecil Beaton, designer David Hicks, Wallis, Duchess of Windsor (U.K.); artist Pablo Picasso, Baron Philippe de Rothschild, Carlos de Beistegui (France); jewelry designer Elsa Perretti (Spain); fashion designer Elsa Schiaparelli (Italy).
 He also painted interpretations of the Nymphenburg Palace, Bavaria.

 Stateside, he made drawings or paintings of the residences of Ronald Reagan; socialite Betsy Bloomingdale; fashion designers Carolina Herrera, Bill Blass and James Galanos; Vogue Editor Diana Vreeland, fashion executive Reed Krakoff of Coach Inc.; photographer Bruce Weber and his wife, producer Nan Bush.

-Interior Design
+Interior design

-East Hampton, NY
+East Hampton, New York

 In 1957 Jeremiah purchased a carriage house on Long Island, NY, at 14 Meadows Way, East Hampton, built by architect Joseph Greenleaf Thorp for the J. Harper Poor family, circa 1917.
 Constructed around a courtyard, where Goodman installed an in-ground swimming pool; banks of French doors and windows overlook gardens planned by Alden Hopkins, a landscape architect for Colonial Williamsburg.
 The cast-iron circular staircase, stucco fireplace and slate flooring, though designated by Goodman, feel like a part of the original building.
 Art, collectibles, antiques and contemporary furniture were arranged to offer intimate spaces.
 A studio on the second floor gave him privacy to work if there were guests.
 Playwright Edward Albee, sculptor Louise Nevelson, actresses Mary Martin and Hermione Gingold were visitors, as well as designer friends Marjorie Shushan, Mark Epstein, Geoffrey Ross, John Dranfield and Harry Heissmann.

-Manhattan, NY
+Manhattan

 His New York City apartment and studio overlooked the East River and Queensborough bridge.
 Occupying a corner unit on a lofty floor of a 1970s vintage skyscraper, with two walls of windows.
 It was featured in Architectural Digest twice.